 The GGURE program offers students the opportunity to participate actively in a research group, with either an experimental or computational focus, and perform original research under the direct supervision of a faculty mentor.

 The GEM Course is a four-week program integrating classroom learning with field sampling and laboratory protocols in microbial ecology to engage students in scientific analysis and learning.
 Learn what bacteria are, how they work, and what they do at the University of Southern California, the Eastern Sierra Mountains and the Wrigley Marine Science Center on Catalina Island.
 Our ideal candidate is early in their college career, scientifically curious, and a hard-working learner.

-Our mailing list is a forum for C-DEBI and non-C-DEBI graduate students and postdocs to discuss topics pertaining to their research, professional development, and employment/fellowship opportunities.
-Join the gang of hundreds by sending your request to C-DEBI Education, Outreach & Diversity Director Stephanie Schroeder (firstname.lastname@example.org).
+Our mailing list was a forum for C-DEBI and non-C-DEBI graduate students and postdocs to discuss topics pertaining to their research, professional development, and employment/fellowship opportunities.
+The list was managed by C-DEBI Education, Outreach & Diversity Director Stephanie Schroeder.

 C-DEBI provides support for graduate student and postdoctoral fellowships awarded on the basis of scientific excellence and the appropriateness of the subject matter to Center objectives.
 The goal of the fellowship program is to stimulate the advancement of deep biosphere research through the training of a new generation of innovative scientists.
 Potential fellows should contact and discuss research topics for fellowships with potential advisors, as successful candidates will be expected to have well-conceived research plans as well as willing advisors.